-- 4. The faculty advisor must be in attendance.
-If the faculty advisor is unable to attend, another faculty member or administrator must be in attendance. - 5.
+- 1. All campus, local, state, and federal laws apply.
+No one under the age of 21 may consume alcohol at any Larkin University event. - 2.
+For student events, only wine, beer, or similar bottled beverages may be served.
+Liquor of any kind is prohibited. - 3.
+No organization or individual may purchase alcohol for an event.
+All alcohol must be purchased and served by an approved vendor.
+The name of the vendor must be provided to the DSS with the Students Events with Alcohol form for approval. - Vendor Name and Phone Number - 4.
 There is a two (2) drink limit for each individual (ticket system or something similar).
-The organization/group is responsible for determining how the drink limit will be enforced. - 6.
-Drinking games are not allowed - 7.
-Food must be provided at the event. - 8.
-The organization must also offer non-alcoholic beverages. - 9.
-Advertisement of the event as an event where alcohol will be served is prohibited. - 10.
-This form must be signed by the President/Organizer and the faculty advisor. - 11.
-At least two weeks (ten business days) before the date of the event this form must be submitted to the Director of Student Services. - 12.
-The form will be forwarded to the Dean for approval. - 13.
-The organization will be notified of the final decision by the OSAA.
+The organization/group is responsible for determining how the drink limit will be enforced. - 5.
+Drinking games are not allowed. - 6.
+Food must be provided at the event. - 7.
+The organization must also offer non-alcoholic beverages. - 8.
+Advertisement of the event as an event where alcohol will be served is prohibited. - 9.
+This form must be signed by the President/Organizer and the faculty advisor. - 10.
+At least two weeks (ten business days) before the date of the event this form must be submitted to the Director of Student Services. - 11.
+The form will be forwarded to the ADSAA for approval. - 12.
+The organization will be notified of the final decision by OSAA.